Newsman/PrestaShop-Newsman/README.md

 ## Prestashop 1.7x, 8.x

-Admin -> Module Manager -> Upload a module -> add "newsmanapp.zip" from "src/install".
+Admin -> Module Manager -> Upload a module -> add "newsmanapp.zip" from "src/install/zipChild or zipParent".
 Copy `newsmanfetch.php` from `../install/newsmanfetch.php` to root of your prestashop installation

 # Setup